major/major.io/content/icanhazip-com-faq.md

 ## How do I deal with a proxy that is mangling my externally facing IP address?

 I run all of these services on ports 80 and 81 in clear text.
-You can also use SSL to reach these services on port 443 but only icanhazip.com has an SSL certificate configured.
+You can also use SSL to reach these services on port 443.
 For example:

 ```
 $ curl -4 https://icanhazip.com/